hernamvel/async_cvs_loader/README.md

 You will find a 96.88% coverage as reported by SimpleCov, just filtering a couple of action_cable files.

+If you need a well formed CSV to test the app manually, you can take this one: spec/fixtures/files/valid.csv

 ## Use the app in Heroku

 This app is deployed in heroku and you can access it from: